sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - At what pH was the structure obtained?

 ## Acquire original PDB
-Usually, one would download a crystal structure from PDB (link to dltB: https://www.rcsb.org/structure/6BUG).
-In this prep, however, we used a crystal structure that contained the full complex, then isolated the proteins we wanted to simulate.
+Download a crystal structure from PDB (link to dltB: https://www.rcsb.org/structure/6BUG).

 - Open .pdb file in PyMol
 - Label by chain, color by chain